Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

-To append the directions (line~\ref{step:appendZ}), we simply concatenate the tensors, such that $\bar r_j = r_j+k$ and $(\bar X_j)_{:,:,r_j+1:r_j+k} = Z_{:,:,1:k}$ and $(\bar X_{j+1})_{r_j+1:r_j+k,:,:} = 0$.
-The same is done in the right-to-left sweep but with mirrored dimensions.\\ As can be seen from \autoref{alg:TT-AMEn}, calculating the required directions from the residual mostly involves updating the sub-tensors of the residual in every step of the sweep.
+As can be seen from \autoref{alg:TT-AMEn}, calculating the required directions from the residual mostly involves updating the sub-tensors of the residual in every step of the sweep.
 This is not significantly more work than calculating the residual in the first place.
 Still, the complete algorithm is so cheap that the residual calculation accounts for a significant part of the overall runtime.
 That is why \cite{Dolgov2014a} discusses several more heuristic ways to determine suitable enrichment directions.